We have seen A LOT of questions regarding the Microsoft Teams Large Gallery View, so we thought it might be helpful to address it.

 The new Gallery View in Microsoft Teams will also help clear up any misinterpretations, as the lack of facial expressions and body language can be a real dilemma for remote meetings.

-Microsoft strives to make Teams the most reliable remote work tool in a COVID-19-struck world.
+Microsoft strives to make Teams the most reliable remote work tool in a work-from-home era world.
 To dive a little deeper into some recommendations, check our blog on how to improve your remote team’s productivity, it covers all angles.

-If you want to know how your users utilize Microsoft Teams, you can do it with SysKit Point’s Microsoft Teams analytics reports.
+If you want to know more than how to see everyone on Teams, for example, how your users utilize Microsoft Teams, you can do it with SysKit Point’s Microsoft Teams analytics reports.
 You can go over your team’s meeting habits in one centralized dashboard.
 To see it in action, schedule a demo.